Navigating the 2020 Races: an Hour-by-Hour Breakdown of What to Watch

 “The base just isn’t big enough to bring him home,” said Matthew Kerbel, a political science professor at Villanova University.

 Kerbel said this election is unlike 2016 because Biden is more likable than Clinton, his poll numbers have been steadier and there are fewer undecided voters.
-Because Trump is running this time as an incumbent this time around, the election now offers a referendum on the last four years.
+Because Trump is running this time as an incumbent, the election now offers a referendum on the last four years.

 “That’s a different choice,” Kerbel said.